Ringworm

 Ringworm is caused by a type of fungi.

-It can be spread through close contact with:
+It can be passed on through close contact with:

-It's fine for your child to go to school or nursery once they have started treatment.
+It's fine for your child to go to school or nursery once they've started treatment.
 Let your child's teachers know they have ringworm.

 How to stop ringworm spreading